 For purposes of reporting cash flows, the Company considers cash equivalents to be short-term, highly liquid investments with maturities of three months or less from the date of purchase.
 In connection with the issuance of transition bonds in October 2001 and December 2005, the Company was required to establish restricted cash accounts to collateralize the bonds that were issued in these financing transactions.
 These restricted cash accounts are not available for withdrawal until the maturity of the bonds.
-Cash and cash equivalents does not include restricted cash of \$17 million and \$49 million at December 31, 2005 and 2006, respectively.
-For additional information regarding the December 2005 securitization financing, see Notes 3(a) and 5.
-Cash and cash equivalents includes \$40 million and \$123 million at December 31, 2005 and 2006, respectively, that is held by the Company's transition bond subsidiaries for their operations related to servicing the transition bonds.
+Cash and cash equivalents does not include restricted cash of \$49 million at both December 31, 2006 and 2007.
+For additional information regarding transition bonds, see Notes 3(a) and 5.
+Cash and cash equivalents includes \$123 million and \$128 million at December 31, 2006 and 2007, respectively, that is held by the Company's transition bond subsidiaries solely to support servicing the transition bonds.